flueke/mvme/doc/sphinx/source/quickstart.rst

 Starting the DAQ
 ==================================================
 Activate the main window again (``Ctrl+1``).
 Make sure the *VME Controller* is shown as *Connected* in the top part of the window.
-Optionally uncheck the box titled *Write Listfile* to avoid writing the test data to disk.

 .. _quickstart-daq-control:

 .. autofigure:: images/intro_daq_control.png

    DAQ control

+Optionally uncheck the box titled *Write Listfile* to avoid writing the test data to disk.
+If the option is set the raw data will be written to a *.mvmelst* file inside the *listfile* subdirectory of the workspace.
+For each run a new filename based on the current timestamp is generated.
+If writing a ZIP archive both the current analysis and the text log file produced during the run will be added to the resulting archive.

 Press the *Start* button to start the DAQ.
 Check the *Log View* (``Ctrl+3``) for warnings and errors.